brian-watkins/elmer/README.md

     |> ...
 ```

+### Testing Tasks

+Elm uses tasks to describe asynchronous operations at a high-level.
+You can use Elmer
+describe the behavior of applications that use the Task API to chain together
+or otherwise operate on the results of tasks.
+To do so:

+1. Stub any task-generating functions to return a task created with `Task.succeed`
+or `Task.fail` and the value you want as necessary for the behavior you want to describe.

+2. That's it.

+Elmer does not know how to run any tasks other than `Task.succeed` and `Task.fail`.
+However, Elmer does know how to properly apply all the functions from the Task API.
+In this way, Elmer allows you to describe the behavior that results from operations
+with tasks without actually running those tasks during your test.

+Here's an example.
+Suppose when a button is clicked, your app creates a task that gets
+the current time, formats it (using some function called `formatTime : Time -> String`),
+and tags the resulting string with `TagFormattedTime` like so:

+    Time.now
+      |> Task.map formatTime
+      |> Task.perform TagFormattedTime

+You can test this behavior by replacing `Time.now` with a `Task.succeed`
+that resolves to the time you want.

+    let
+      timeSpy =
+        Task.succeed 1515281017615
+          |> Spy.replaceValue (\_ -> Time.now)
+    in
+      testState
+        |> Spy.use [ timeSpy ]
+        |> Elmer.Html.target "#get-current-time"
+        |> Elmer.Html.Event.click
+        |> Elmer.Html.target "#current-time"
+        |> Elmer.Html.expect (
+          element <| hasText "1/6/2018 23:23:37"
+        )

 ### Spies and Fakes

 Elmer generalizes the pattern for managing the effects of `Subs` and `Cmds`, allowing